PlatosTwin/bayes_ab/README.md

 ## Basic Usage

-The primary features are classes:
+There are five primary classes:

 - `BinaryDataTest`
 - `PoissonDataTest`